-NOTE: Due to curricular changes occurring new course descriptions for the Class of 2022 were not available for publication.
+NOTE: Due to curricular changes occurring second and third year's new course descriptions for the Class of 2022 were not available for publication.
 An addendum to the 2018-2019 will contain that information.

-EXPERIENTIAL COURSES

-Introductory Pharmacy Practice Experience (IPPE) Courses
+EXPERIENTIAL COURSES Introductory Pharmacy Practice Experience (IPPE) Courses

-PHAR 171G - Introductory Clinical Services I
+PHAR 171G - Introductory Clinical Services I 1 credit